Effrancina/Effrancina/README.md

 - 👋 Hi, I’m @Effrancina
 - 👀 I’m interested in languages (both computer and human ones)
-- 🎓 I've recently graduated from CodeClan
+- 🎓 I'm a CodeClan graduate
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning more about full stack development
 - 📫 You can contact me on f.v.menichetti@gmail.com